knative/docs/docs/eventing/broker/config-br-defaults.md

 ### Changing the default configuration for namespaces

 As mentioned, you can also control the defaulting behaviour for some set of namespaces.
-So, if for example, you wanted to use config-kafka-channel for all the other Brokers created, but wanted to use config-br-default-channel config the following namespaces: namespace3 and namespace4.
-You would modify the config map like
+So, if for example, you wanted to use `config-kafka-channel` for all the other Brokers created, but wanted to use `config-br-default-channel` config the following namespaces: `namespace3` and `namespace4`.
+You would modify the `ConfigMap` like this:
-this:

 ```yaml